boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 This client-initiated functionality retrieves a secret from the system and passes use-specific information to the calling application.

 Input:
+- Client input:
     - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
         - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
         - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
     - `key_id`, a 128-bit unique identifier representing a secret.
     - `context`, one of `NULL`, `"local only"`, or `"export"`, which should indicate the asset owner's intended use of the secret:
         - `NULL`: This option captures internal use of this workflow, i.e., there is no specific asset owner intent specified.
         - `"local only"`: This option captures immediate uses of the secret that are either local to the calling application or the asset owner's system.
         - `"export"`: This option captures other, potentially non-local uses of the secret, i.e., the value is expected to be passed and persist outside of the calling application.
+- Server input: none.

 Output:
+- Client output:
     - Either a success indicator OR `arbitrary_key`, the arbitrary secret that is backed up remotely.
+- Server output:
+    - A success indicator.

 Protocol:
 1. The client: